paulfranco/AndroidInterviewQuestions/README.md

 Serializable is a standard Java interface.
 You simply mark a class Serializable by implementing the interface, and Java will automatically serialize it in certain situations.

 Parcelable is an Android specific interface where you implement the serialization yourself.
-It was created to be far more efficient than Serializable, and to get around some problems with the default Java serialization scheme
+It was created to be far more efficient than Serializable, and to get around some problems with the default Java serialization scheme.